From Hertzian waves to hyperlinks – What the BSA’s online decision means for your business

 This decision is deliberately narrow: it is about jurisdiction only, and the substance of the complaint is still to be decided.
 But it is a significant step in the gradual extension of New Zealand’s broadcasting standards framework into the online environment, sitting alongside a more assertive classification regime that was sharpened in response to the Christchurch terrorist attack and the spread of its livestream.

-In Part II, we will unpack the BSA’s reasoning and subsequent response and consider the implications for the planned overhaul of content regulation and for the wider media, technology and telecommunications ecosystem in New Zealand.
+In a subsequent article, we'll unpack the BSA’s reasoning and response and consider the implications for the planned overhaul of content regulation and for the wider media, technology and telecommunications ecosystem in New Zealand.
 In the meantime, if you are unsure where your business sits in this evolving regime—or whether your online content strategy could attract BSA or classification scrutiny—it is worth taking stock now rather than waiting for the next complaint.

 Need help?